pamsilva/sculture/readme.md

 # Main difficulties
-- had issues connecting to the RDS instance I created.
+- had issues connecting to the RDS instance I created so used a localdatabase instead
 - had friction handling the differences between flask and fast api.

 # Achievements